rajneesh069/DSA/README.md

 In the above code snippet we can clearly see that return type is easy to figure out.
 Now we'll try to think about the arguments, i.e., what arguments to pass and what should be their data type.

-Now in the body of the function we'll need three varibles of `int` type which are : `start`, `end` and `mid`, and the next function call will require the `start` and `end` of the previous call hence we'll need to pass them in the arguments of the function (`mid` could be evaluated).
+Now in the body of the function we'll need three varibles of `int` type which are : `start`, `end` and `mid`, and the next function call will require the `start` and `end` of the previous call hence we'll need to pass them in the arguments of the function (`mid` would be evaluated in the body itself so needs not to be passed).

 `Whatever you'll put in the arguments is going to go in the next function call, remember that!`

-And since we want to divide the array into the half(see the recurrence relation) then obviosuly we'll need the previous `end` and `start` and the only way to get it is : through arguments!
+And since we want to divide the array in half(see the recurrence relation) then obviously we'll need the previous `end` and `start` and the only way to get it is : through arguments!

 `mid` here is the variable which will be in the body of the function because it will be specific(calculated for each function based on `start` and `end`) for each function.